RoadieHQ/helm-charts/roadie-broker/README.md

 ## Roadie Broker Chart

-This chart sets up access to services hosted on internal infrastructure from Roadie so that the Backstage plugins running in Roadie's infrastructure can read information securely.
+This chart sets up secure access to services (like Jenkins) hosted on internal infrastructure from Roadie so that the Backstage plugins running in Roadie's infrastructure can read information without exposing secrets to Roadie.

 The chart can be installed like this when you are connected to the cluster you want to add it to:
 ```shell